Lift a Load using Liquids

 Observations and Results

-You were probably able to lift much more weight with the large slave syringe compared to the small slave syringe, and the jar probably moved over a much shorter distance.
-That is exactly what happens in a hydraulic lift when the slave piston is larger than the master piston.
+You were probably able to lift much more weight with the large secondary syringe compared to the small secondary syringe, and the jar probably moved over a much shorter distance.
+That is exactly what happens in a hydraulic lift when the secondary piston is larger than the primary piston.